 - 1.7 The Neighbourhood Plan has been prepared to provide a layer of local policies which reflect the specific context of Watton.
-At important points during the preparation of the Plan, the wishes and opinions of the local community have been sought. - 1.8 When complete, the Plan alongside the Local Plan will be key to determining whether Breckland District Council will approve planning applications, including new buildings (e.g. community facilities) or changes to existing buildings (e.g. extensions or changing the use of a building). - 1.9 The Plan looks forward across fifteen years to 2036 to coincide with the end date of the Breckland Local Plan.
-It will be reviewed at regular intervals throughout this period to make sure that it remains valid and in conformity with national and local policies.
+At important points during the preparation of the Plan, the wishes and opinions of the local community have been sought. - 1.8 The Plan alongside the Local Plan will be key to determining whether Breckland District Council will approve planning applications, including new buildings (e.g. community facilities) or changes to existing buildings (e.g. extensions or changing the use of a building). - 1.9 The Plan looks forward across fifteen years to 2036 to coincide with the end date of the Breckland Local Plan.
+It will be reviewed at regular intervals throughout this period to make sure that it continues to conform with national and local policies.